thomasswilliams/Minut-Point-web-page-POC/README.md

 # Minut-Point-web-page-POC
 A proof-of-concept to chart Minut Point data, retrieved using the Point REST API, on a web page.
+To see this running, check out https://minut-point-web-page-poc.herokuapp.com/

 ## Why?
 Recently I received a device that I Kickstarted back in November 2014 - [Point by Minut](https://www.minut.com/index.html)